heskettalex/PlankPacker/README.md

 Both lists must be formatted in a specific way in order for PlankPacker to read them.
 Every line in a PlankPacker list must either indicate a new **category** of plank, or a new **measurement** of that type of plank.
 The formatting for each is as followed:

-**Category:** A properly formatted category line at minimum must contain two numbers (indicating the nominal dimensions of the lumber) separated by an **"x"**, and punctuated with a **colon.** Category lines allow PlankPacker to pack different types of wood seperately.
+**Category:** Category lines allow PlankPacker to pack different types of wood seperately.
+A properly formatted category line at minimum must contain two numbers (indicating the nominal dimensions of the lumber) separated by an **"x"**, and punctuated with a **colon.**
 Example category lines: `2x4:`, `1 x 3:`

-**Measurement:** A properly formatted measurement line at minimum must contain a **quantity** and a **measurement** number seperated by an **"x"**.
+**Measurement:** Measurement lines indicate what the packing algorithm has to work with.
+A properly formatted measurement line at minimum must contain a **quantity** and a **measurement** number seperated by an **"x"**.
 Measurements can be written either as decimals or fractions, but will always be displayed as fractions in the editor.
-Measurement lines indicate what the packing algorithm has to work with.
+Additionally, a **note** may be added following the measurement to indicate any necessary information.
+Notes must begin with a **"#"** to be recognized by PlankPacker, and will be displayed in all subsequent lists containing the cut.

-Example measurement lines: `3x 48`, `1x 96 1/16", 2x72.5`
+Example measurement lines: `3x 48`, `1x 96 1/16" #45 degrees /==\, 2x72.5`

 **Note: As the examples indicate, all non-required characters, spaces, and indents in a line are automatically ignored by the program, but are okay to include for visual clarity!**